Breathing and Exchange of Gases MCQ

 Option b – Tidal volume

-Which of the following is NOT favorable for the formation of an oxygen dissociation curve?
+Which factor does NOT support the formation of the oxygen dissociation curve?

 (A) 50 mm Hg